nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 | 1 | 2 | 4.4|
 | 1 | 2 | 3.0|

-(Keep in mind - A, B and C represent the three different tables, and X represents the same variable found in all three datasets)
+(Keep in mind - A, B and C represent the three different tables, and X represents the same variable found in all three tables)

 This example looks simple at face value, but will require an important decision for integration.
 Tables `A` and `B` both represent observational values of `X` as integers (whole numbers that are zero, negative, or positive).
-Table `C` represents the observational values of `X` as an irrational number.
+Table `C` represents the observational values of `X` as an irrational number (with a decimal place).

-Once we recognize this, our decision is simple - we can either convert the values in `A` and `B` to be irrational (1.0, 2.0, etc) or we can round the values in `C` to create integers.
+Once we recognize this difference, our decision is simple - we can either convert the values in `A` and `B` to be irrational (1.0, 2.0, etc) or we can round the values in `C` to create integers.

 Regardless of our decision it is important to note that we are not just changing the values, but we are also changing their `encoding` - that is whether they represent integers or irrational numbers.
-We would need to document this change in our model.
+(And we would need to document this change in our documentation).

 Let's look at differences in observational depth from two variables in the 311 data described above.